 Timing: transfer promptly after acceptance; “not-in-hand” must be transferred as soon as the primary enables it and within any stated in-hand window.

-Accuracy: disclose seat details, restrictions, and any name-change fees or required steps.
+Accuracy: disclose quantity, seat details, seller-selected quantity rules, restrictions, and any name-change fees or required steps.

 Proof: submit original purchase confirmation; we may request additional documentation.